serverpod/serverpod_docs/docs/05-concepts/06-database/05-crud.md

 :::note

-You can also access the database methods through the session object under the field `dbNext`.
+You can also access the database methods through the session object under the field `db`.
 However, this is typically only recommended if you want to do custom queries where you explicitly type out your SQL queries.
-The `db` field on `Session` contains legacy methods that are included for compatibility.
-In version 2 of Serverpod, the old legacy methods will be removed and `db` will be replaced by `dbNext`.

 :::